-Maths at our school is taught through a mastery approaching, primarily using White Rose Maths.
+Maths at our school is taught through a mastery approach, primarily using White Rose Maths.
 As well as a daily maths lesson, each class has a minimum of three maths meets a week where the pupils are able to revise over previous learning and practise their number facts.

 As well as exploring maths through WR and maths meets, we provide opportunities throughout the year to celebrate our mathematical knowledge, particularly through in house maths bees.

 Click below to see our maths overview for this year (2022-2023) and our calculation policy.

 •Facts that will help free up working memory so they can focus on the maths

 To help develop children’s fluency in mathematics, we ask them to learn Key Instant Recall Facts each half term.
 We expect children to practise their KIRFs as part of their Something to Talk About (STTA).